MEHColeman/shoreditch/docs/acceptance.md

   insertion rewrites backslashes, which reactivated an escaped `#{` in testing and executed it at site load.
 A rejected answer is dropped with a note to set that option by hand.
-- The pure `bundle add shoreditch` install route stays unproven until the gem is published; the RubyGems TODO item carries an `EXERCISE_PRESEED=0` re-run to prove it then.
+- The pure `bundle add shoreditch` install route is proven: with shoreditch 1.1.0 live on RubyGems, the `EXERCISE_PRESEED=0` run passed all three answer paths against the real registry (2026-08-08).